 Ganache:

-- Chop the chocolate very finely, I prefer to do this in the food processor, it is quicker and finer.
-Place the chocolate into a bowl.
+- Chop the chocolate very finely; I prefer to do this in the food processor; it is quicker and finer.
+Place the chocolate in a bowl.230 g dark chocolate/ 8 oz

 Syrup:

-- Place the sugar in a non-stick pan and let caramelize, start stirring with a wooden spoon when it starts to caramelize and don't let it burn.
+- Caramelize sugar: Place the sugar in a non-stick pan and let it caramelize; start stirring with a wooden spoon when it starts to caramelize and don't let it burn.150 g granulated sugar/ ยพ cup

-- When the sugar has a nice deep brown color, slowly and carefully pour in the water.
-The sugar will harden immediately, keep stirring until it dissolves completely.
-Let get cool.
+- Add water: When the sugar has a nice deep brown color, slowly and carefully pour in the water.
+The sugar will harden immediately.
+Keep stirring until it dissolves completely.
+Let the syrup get cool.230 ml water/ 1 cup

 Glaze:

-- Heat the heavy cream in a small pot.
-When it starts to simmer pour it over the chocolate in the bowl.
-Let stand for 5 minutes then whisk with a hand whisk until the chocolate is completely melted and shiny.
+- Add cream: Heat the heavy cream in a small pot.
+When it starts to simmer, pour it over the chocolate in the bowl.
+Let it stand for 5 minutes, then whisk with an egg whisk until the chocolate is completely melted and shiny.230 ml heavy cream/ 1 cup

-- Pour the glaze using a tablespoon over the cake squares letting the glaze dribble over the edges of the cake.
-Place in the fridge for about 30 minutes or longer until the glaze has set.
+- Glaze the cake: Using a tablespoon, pour the glaze over the cake squares, letting it dribble over the edges of the cake.
+Place the cake in the fridge for 30 minutes or longer until the glaze has set.

 Topping:

-- Beat the ganache until very fluffy as well, adding some icing sugar to taste.
-Place the ganache in another piping bag fitted with a large nozzle as well, the nozzle I used for the ganache was even larger than the one I used for the whipped cream.
+- Whip the ganache until very fluffy, adding some powdered sugar to taste.
+Place the ganache in another piping bag fitted with a large nozzle; the nozzle I used for the ganache was even larger than the one I used for the whipped cream.some powdered sugar to taste

 Kelly Smith says